-- (1) A minimum AGPA of 2.3 has been achieved, and - (2) A minimum of ★99 applicable to this program has been successfully completed.
+- (1) A minimum AGPA of 2.3 has been achieved, and - (2) A minimum of \star 99 applicable to this program has been successfully completed. - (3) Test of Spoken English (TSE): Applicants who are normally required to submit a satisfactory TOEFL score must also submit a minimum Test of Spoken English (TSE) score.
+See §13.3 "English Language Proficiency" for specific score requirements.

-Students in Year 3 must submit an Application for Readmission/Internal Transfer form to the Faculty of Education by March 1.
+Students in Year 3 must submit an Application for Admission, Readmission or Internal Transfer form to the Faculty of Education by March 1.